Charter Members of Spanish Fork Fire Department, 1910. |

 2008 Campaign officials paid the city to make an advertisement utilizing the Fire Station and some of it apparatus.
 We felt like we were in Hollywood.
 Apparently they were not happy with how it went the first time, so they will be back for more.
 The fire Chief has been looking into getting a pickup truck to use as a support vehicle.
 It so happened that the electrical department was wanting a ½ ton instead of the 3/4 ton pickup in their department.
 There were some changes made and the fire department acquired the 3/4 truck.
 Spanish Fork had another house fire from a vehicle in the garage catching fire and spreading to the home.
 Fast action by the fire department prevented a catastrophe.
 The home sustained fire and water damage however it was minimal considering the raging fire in the garage earlier.
 Justin Burnell, Leo Quintana, Patten Sorensen became firefighters.
 Brent Jarvis was Chief.

 As with any history, there is a possibility for mistakes, spelling errors and omissions.
-Much effort was put into this history and I appreciate the help of anyone furnishing information.
 Some information was gleaned from the History of Spanish Fork compiled and written by La Nora P. Allred, who has since passed away.
-If you the reader of this history would like to share any information, pictures, comments, corrections etc., please feel free to contact me.
-Marvin J. Banks, Firefighter, Spanish Fork Fire Department.
+If you would like to share any information, pictures, comments, corrections etc., please feel free to contact Fire Administration at 801-804-4703.